dbonte/UrbanBallooning/README.md

 # UrbanBallooning
 data and scripts from analysis on dispersal in Araneus diadematus in relation to urbanisation.
-Manuscript in prepring
+Manuscript in prep